Osiris-Team/jlib/README.md

 and parsing it from/to a String.
 Under the hood it uses the `Gson` library (probably the fastest Json library for Java).

-The abstract `JsonFile` class is optimal when you need json configurations Gson serialisation for example for configurations.
+The abstract `JsonFile` class is optimal when you need json configurations for example.
+It makes serialisation easy and without boilerplat, here is an example:
 ```java
 class MyConfig extends JsonFile{
     public static String appName = "My cool app";